FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ## Repository XML Schema (XSD)

 The Repository XML schema is used to control the format of XML files that describe message structures.
-Additionally it contains elements and attributes for work flow, state variables, conditional logic and so forth.
+Additionally, it contains elements and attributes for work flow, state variables, conditional logic and more.

 ### Conformance